-- Moral Dissonance: The other residents of Acme Falls, while sympathetic to Dot's illness, immediately start thinking of their own dreams when they hear of the Wishing Star, and immediately start racing the Warner siblings to get to the star first, when it should be obvious to them that Wakko wants to wish his sister well again.
-What?!
+- Moral Dissonance: The other residents of Acme Falls, while sympathetic to Dot's illness, immediately start thinking of their own dreams when they hear of the Wishing Star, and immediately start racing the Warner siblings to get to the star first.

 - May cross over into Fridge Brilliance in the ending.
 She was never dying at all, the surgery she wanted was for a beauty mark on her cheek.

 - Mundane Wish: The wish that Wakko ultimately makes is for two ha'pennies.
-Subverted in that spending them helps revive Acme Falls.
+Subverted in that these ha'pennies are enough to fulfill everyone's dreams.

-- The Musical: Just like South Park: Bigger, Longer & Uncut, this is a musical movie of a series that only occasionally featured musical numbers.
+- The Musical: Just like South Park: Bigger, Longer & Uncut, there are quite a number of musical numbers between the dialogue.